sosan/kubernetes/02_Set Up and Configure a Cloud Environment in Google Cloud/03_Multiple_VPC_Networks.md

 This should work!

-<ql-infobox>You are able to ping the external IP address of all VM instances, even though they are either in a different zone or VPC network.
-This confirms public access to those instances is only controlled by the **ICMP** firewall rules that you established earlier.</ql-infobox>
+You are able to ping the external IP address of all VM instances, even though they are either in a different zone or VPC network.
+This confirms public access to those instances is only controlled by the **ICMP** firewall rules that you established earlier.

 ### Ping the internal IP addresses